 The hotel would be liable for the 7% tax on \$65 (\$100 - \$35).
-The golf course would be liable for the 5% admissions tax on \$30 and the restaurant would be liable for 5% sales tax on the sale of the meal.
+The golf course would be liable for the 5% admissions tax on \$30 and the restaurant would be liable for 6% sales tax on the sale of the \$5 meal.
 This calculation must be made on a guest by guest basis.
 In other words, the 7% tax due will be determined for each guest by multiplying 7% by the total charge for the package less the portion forwarded to the golf course for payment of the green fee and the portion forwarded to the restaurant for payment of the meal.

 Note: If the hotel's guest is unable to play golf that day ("No-Show") (but still received the meal), and under terms of the golf package the guest will not be required to pay the "green fee portion" of the package, the hotel would be liable for the 7% tax on the amount it received from the guest less the amount paid by the hotel to the restaurant.
-For example, if the hotel determined that the "green fee portion" of the \$100 package was \$30 and required the guest to only pay \$70 for that day, then the hotel would be liable for the 7% tax on \$65 and the restaurant would be liable the 5% sales tax on the sale of meal.
+For example, if the hotel determined that the "green fee portion" of the \$100 package was \$30 and required the guest to only pay \$70 for that day, then the hotel would be liable for the 7% tax on \$65 and the restaurant would be liable the 6% sales tax on the sale of meal.

 If the hotel's guest is unable to play golf that day ("No-Show") (but still received the meal), and under terms of the golf package the guest must still pay the hotel the full \$100, the hotel would be liable for the 7% tax on the "accommodations portion" of the package.
 The golf course would not be liable for the 5% admissions tax since the guest did not play golf and the golf course did not receive an admissions fee from the hotel.
-However, the hotel is liable for the 5% tax on the other portion of the \$100 paid by the guest since it now represents an additional guest charge for the service of making the golf arrangements that were not used.
-This additional guest charge will be equal to the green fee that the hotel would have had to pay to the golf course.
-In other words, if the hotel would have been required to pay \$30 had the guest played golf, then the additional guest charge would be \$30.
-As such, the hotel would be liable for the 7% tax on \$65 and the 5% tax (as an additional guest charge for the service) on \$30 and the restaurant would be liable for the 5% sales tax on the sale of the meal.
+However, the hotel is not liable for the 6% tax on the other portion of the \$100 paid by the guest since it does not represent an additional guest charge for the service of making the golf arrangements that were not used.
+This amount, however, must be equal to the green fee that the hotel would have had to pay to the golf course in order for the entire charge not to be subject to the 7% tax.
+In other words, if the hotel would have been required to pay \$30 had the guest played golf, then the \$30 that would have been, but was not, sent to the golf course is not subject to the sales tax.
+As such, the hotel would be liable for the 7% tax on \$65 and the restaurant would be liable for the 6% sales tax on the sale of the meal.
+The \$30 that would have been, but was not, sent to the golf course is not subject to either the sales tax or the admissions tax.
 See Anonymous v.
-South Carolina Department of Revenue, 97-ALJ-17-0263-CC (April 24, 1998) and Anonymous v.
-South Carolina Department of Revenue, 97-ALJ-17-0379-CC (April 24, 1998).
+South Carolina Department of Revenue, 97-ALJ-17-0263-CC (April 24, 1998); Anonymous v.
+South Carolina Department of Revenue, 97-ALJ-17-0379-CC (April 24, 1998); and Act No. 172 of 2014.

-&lt;sup>1This policy has been consistent since 1988 and did not change when the sales and use tax law under Chapter 35 of Title 12 was recodified in 1991 as Chapter 36 of Title 12.
+&lt;sup>1This policy has been consistent since 1988 and did not change when the sales and use tax law under Chapter 35 of Title 12 was recodified in 1991 as Chapter 36 of Title 12 or when Act No. 172 of 2014 was enacted.